pvieito/Blog/_posts/2016-11-15-icloud-locations.md

 Each app can have one or more document containers inside named with its Bundle ID:

 	~/Library/Mobile Documents/

-The infomation and details of each container are stored here:
+The information and details of each container are stored here:

 	~/Library/Application Support/CloudDocs/session/containers